Pet Sematary

 Story & Plot Summary: Pet Sematary

-Quick Plot Summary: Pet Sematary is a Horror film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1989, Pet Sematary is a Horror film directed by Mary Lambert.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Dale Midkiff.

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 After the Creed family's cat is accidentally killed, a friendly neighbor advises its burial in a mysterious nearby cemetery.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Mary Lambert uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure